We all have them.

 This base recipe is from my master class with Paul Young, that I attended a few months ago at Fortnum and Mason.
 Not that they need them, but I added some extras to make them, even more, mood enhancing – Chocolate drops, Nutella and Crunchy Peanut Butter.
 That’s right – added CHOCOLATE DROPS, NUTELLA AND CRUNCHY PEANUT BUTTER.
 Say goodbye to your diet and hello to happy smiles.
 Not sure if Paul would be happy making his luxurious brownies as trashy as I have!
 I also doubled the recipe as for my tin (I’m currently low on baking tins so restricted to the size I can use) to get deep rich brownies.

 If you’ve read my post about the master class you’ll know that these bad boys are best chilled overnight – it’s torture but well worth the wait trust me.
-Just plan to have these ready in your emergency kit.
+Just plan to have these ready for your emergency kit.
 Or if you won’t be able to get through a batch, portion the remaining brownie, cling film and freeze then you have a stash for those low points.

 Have a good day x